 - The research found that 62% of UK adults currently check the weather on a daily basis.

 - Apps are now the second most common way we check the weather (41%) after television (47%).

 - Nearly half (44%) say access to weather apps mean they check the weather more regularly - so they are prepared for what the weather will bring each day.

-- One in ten think that weather apps are the most useful type of app.
+- One in ten think that When it matters, our new mobile app helps you stay ahead of the weathers are the most useful type of app.